Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

     )

-We can now add a conversation example to the dataset.
+We can now add a chat test case example to the dataset.
 This will be used for the model evaluation.

 .. code-block:: python

    import random

-   # Add a conversation example
+   # Add a chat test case example
    hub.chat_test_cases.create(
       dataset_id=dataset.id,
       messages=[